Jabernathy88/hotbk-conversion/2d10_Initiative.md

 ### Players

 The default difficulty is **Fair (13+)**.
 The GM may raise or lower the difficulty based on the fiction, as well as the Ability Ratings of the most experienced enemy who is unsurprised and ready now.
-If unsure, make a common sense ruling and keep things moving.
+If unsure, make a common sense ruling and keep the action moving.

 Each player rolls DEX:
  * **13+	Fair**:	You are **ready now** — you may act during Round 1, and you have advantage on rolls to attack enemies who are surprised.